 29 November–7 December 2014

 This exciting tour will enable us to see species which are very rare in, or absent from, the rest of the Western Palearctic.
-Specialities we will look for regardless of season include Shikra, Crab Plover, Lesser Sandplover, White-eared and Red-vented Bulbuls, Common Babbler and Common and Bank Mynas.
+Specialities we will look for regardless of season include Shikra, Crab Plover, Lesser Sandplover, White-eared and Red-vented Bulbuls, Afghan Babbler and Common and Bank Mynas.
 Spring and winter have their own exclusive special birds, too.

 Day 1 Overnight flight from London to Kuwait City.

 Day 2 Following a morning arrival in Kuwait City and check-in at our city hotel we will visit one or two sites in Kuwait City itself and/or in Jahra.